-Only in exceptional circumstances will current Burnside Sixth Form students be authorised to restart Year 13.
+Only in exceptional circumstances would current students be able to retake Year 13 or external students join in Year 13.
+This would be looked at on an individual basis and considered by a review panel.
 All students wishing to re-start Year 13 will have their application considered by a review panel at the college.
 Students may have specific conditions placed upon their application which they must meet, for example, a certain level of attendance, reference etc. Individual circumstances will always be taken into consideration.
 Applications for the second year of an advanced course will be considered from students who have taken their AS courses/Year 12 studies elsewhere.